Portrait of Dr. Roland Shapley Jr.

 Biography

-My first peer-reviewed article, The Effects of the Patient-Driven Payment Model (PDPM) and COVID-19 on Nursing and Therapy Staffing Levels among Skilled Nursing Facilities, was published in the March 2025 edition of the Journal of Hospital Management and Health Policy.
+His first peer-reviewed article as first author, The Effects of the Patient Driven Payment Model (PDPM) and COVID-19 on Nursing and Therapy Staffing Levels among Skilled Nursing Facilities, was published in the Journal of Hospital Management and Health Policy in 2025.
+His broader scholarly activity reflects an emphasis on applied research that connects healthcare policy and evidence with the realities facing healthcare organizations and their leaders.

 Research Interests